carpentries-incubator/lesson-parallel-python/_episodes/03-computing-pi.md

 {: .challenge}

 # The GIL
+The Global Interpreter Lock is an infamous feature of the Python interpreter.
+It both guarantees inner thread sanity, making programming Python safe, and prevents us from using multiple cores from a single Python instance.
+There are roughly two classes of solutions to circumvent/lift the GIL:

+- Run multiple Python instances: `multiprocessing`
+- Have important code outside Python: OS operations, C++ extensions, cython, numba

+The downside of running multilple Python instances is that we need to share program state between different processes.
+To this end, you need to serialize objects using `pickle`, `json` or similar, creating a large overhead.
+The alternative is to bring parts of our code outside Python.
+Numpy has many routines that are largely situated outside of the GIL.
+The only way to know for sure is trying out and profiling your application.

+To write your own routines that do not live under the GIL there are several options: fortunately `numba` makes this very easy.

 # Go Numba
 Numba makes it easier to create accellerated functions.
 You can use it with the decorator `numba.jit`.